Our Destination: Punta De Mita

 Food Expenses

 Lastly, because we have Capital One Venture Miles to pay for our hotel bill, we put all of the restaurant and food bills on the room.
 Then we used the Venture Card to pay the room bill.
-Once our statement comes, we’ll use the Venture Miles to erase that charge because it will code as travel.
+Once our statement comes, we’ll use the Venture Miles to cover that charge because it will code as travel.

 So a few different cards went into making this free.
 I think that’s what you learn when you get those big sign up bonuses.
 You can quickly rack up a lot of points and end up traveling for free at some really great vacation spots.